 Language: The official language of Iceland is Icelandic, a North Germanic language derived from Old Norse.
 It has changed relatively little throughout the centuries.
 English is widely spoken and understood.

-Religion: Most Icelanders (80%) are members of the Lutheran State Church.
-Another 5% are registered in other Christian denominations, including the Free Church of Iceland and the Roman Catholic Church.
-Almost 5% of people practice Ásatrú, the traditional Norse religion.
+Religion: Most Icelanders (60%) are members of the Lutheran State Church.
+Another 15% are registered in other Christian denominations, including the Free Church of Iceland and the Roman Catholic Church.
+Almost 2% of people practice Ásatrú, the traditional Norse religion.
+The rest 23% is divided among many religions.

 Currency: The Icelandic monetary unit is the króna (plural krónur) – ISK.